-ACADEMIC HONESTY

-The integrity of the academic process of the College requires honesty in all phases of the instructional program.
+ACADEMIC HONESTY The integrity of the academic process of the College requires honesty in all phases of the instructional program.
 The College assumes that students are committed to the principle of academic honesty.
 Students who fail to honor this commitment are subject to dismissal.
-Procedural guidelines and rules for the adjudication of cases of academic dishonesty are printed in The Faculty Handbook and The Pathfinder (the student academic handbook), copies of which are available in the library.

-ACADEMIC HONORS Dean's List

-Students are admitted to the Dean's List at the end of the fall and spring semesters if they meet all of the following conditions:

-- complete at least 12 semester hours for the semester - earn a minimum grade point average of 3.50 for the semester - do not incur grades of F - do not incur grades of P (except in those courses graded only as P/F) - do not repeat any courses (except those which may be repeated for credit)
+Procedural guidelines and rules for the adjudication of cases of academic dishonesty are printed in The Student Handbook.
+ACADEMIC HONORS Dean's List Students are admitted to the Dean's List at the end of the fall and spring semesters if they meet all of the following conditions: - complete at least 12 semester hours for the semester - earn a minimum grade point average of 3.50 for the semester - do not incur grades of F